eridien/vscode-definition-stack/README.md

 ### Future

 - Only Javascript and Typescript files are supported because they are the only ones with a vscode ref/def language provider.
 Hopefully support will be expanded to other languages.
+(Note: Vue is treated as javascript and single page files work well).

 - There is no way to match the themes to vscode ones.
 This extension uses the Prism library which works quite differently than the vscode language providers.